- Multiple shipping options available

-Sole Paint suppresses microbial invasion on the underside of a horse’s foot.
-The powerful active ingredients fight bacterial, fungal and yeast infections, toughen the hoof and stimulate the growth of healthy frog tissue.
+Sole Paint thoroughly cleanses the underside of a horse’s foot.
+The powerful active ingredients work on the underside of the foot, toughen the hoof and support the natural growth of healthy frog tissue.

 Sole Paint is a thick liquid that can be painted on for convenience and excellent coverage.
 Its thick consistency helps it penetrate into the deeper grooves of the foot.

-Sole Paint is recommended for stubborn foot odour and discolouration.
+Sole Paint is recommended for stubborn foot odour and discolouration, it also helps toughen weak horn tissues.

-All of the ingredients in Sole Paint are natural and have been chosen to aid healing or improve the consistency of the product.
+All of the ingredients in Sole Paint are natural and have been chosen to aid the condition of the sole and frog or improve the consistency of the product.

 A powerful, non-caustic antifungal agent.

-Raw honey has antibacterial and antifungal properties and a sticky consistency to help Sole Paint stay in place.
+Honey has unique properties and a sticky consistency to help Sole Paint stay in place.

-A highly effective antifungal and antibacterial essential oil that helps to toughen weakened structures.
+Highly effective essential oils that helps to cleanse and toughen weakened structures.

 Green French clay

-A gentle oil that has antimicrobial and conditioning properties and helps to create a paint-like consistency.
+A gentle oil that has active properties and helps to create a paint-like consistency.

 To hold everything together.